Federal Cybersecurity

 CDM Integration and Federal Dashboard Reporting

 BOD 22-01 remediation reporting runs through the CDM program.
-The Continuous Diagnostics and Mitigation program provides the technical infrastructure that makes CISA’s visibility into agency compliance possible.
+The CDM program provides the technical infrastructure that makes CISA’s visibility into agency compliance possible.
 Agencies report KEV remediation status through their CDM Agency Dashboard, and CISA aggregates that data across the federal enterprise through the CDM Federal Dashboard.
 Understanding how this pipeline works explains why asset inventory gaps translate directly into BOD 22-01 compliance failures.

 How CDM Surfaces Compliance Status